DivPatel/homeAutomation/README.md

 ## Usage

-TODO: Change the Hex Code for remote acoordingly, mine is given in "Remote_hex.txt" file.
-Connect everythings in circuit as given in Image and you are good to go.
+TODO: Change the Hex Code for remote acoordingly, mine is given in "Remote_hex.txt" file.<br />Connect everythings in circuit as given in Image and you are good to go.

 ## Contributing
 1. Fork it!